Prismatic Steenrod operations and arithmetic duality on Brauer groups

 \subsection{Oriented graded algebras}

 In \cite[\S 6]{AHI1} the authors develop a useful technique to produce commutative algebras in $\MS_S$.
 We recall a simplified version of their construction here.
-It will be convenient to develop the theory in full generality for an object of a symmetric monoidal $\infty$-category.
+It will be convenient to develop the theory in full generality for symmetric monoidal $\infty$-categories.